-Any VAT or sales tax incurred on purchases made abroad cannot be directly recovered from HMRC, but in some instances VAT registered academies can reclaim this VAT from the overseas tax authority using an online process facilitated by HMRC.
+Any VAT or sales tax incurred on purchases made abroad cannot be directly recovered from HMRC, but in some instances VAT registered subsidiaries of academies can reclaim this VAT from the overseas tax authority using an online process facilitated by HMRC.

 Technical & Reference Material